Bollemii/MASI-market-prize-terminal/README.md

 This script will build the Docker image and run the container.

 A tenant can be created by the administrator.
-To do this, the administrator must run the following python file:
+To do this, the administrator must follow the instructions bellow to create and use a virtual environment, install the project packages and run the script add_tenant_user.py.

 ```bash
 python3 add_tenant_user.py